runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

   - Aditional operations can be added to the operator class.
   1. To add an operator: Add it as an enum to the Operator class

   The enum is self explanatory.

-  ie.
+  The name of the operator is in all caps.
+The parameters are string name, and int priority.
-  The name of the operator in all caps.
-The parameters are string name, and the priority.
   The majority of operators will be a 3.

     LOG ("log", 3) {